Fourth Trimester Podcast Episode 4: What is a Certified Nurse Midwife? Midwife vs OBGYN

 Esther Gallagher: [00:03:14] Do you have anything to say about what you think people need when they go home?

-Timmi Pereira: [00:06:13] Well I remember a sense of emotion resource that would have been really lacking if I would subtract your presence out of my experience.
-And that friendship was developing we hadn’t known each other a really long time but we were very fortunate.
+Timmi Pereira: [00:06:13] Well I remember a sense of emotional resource that would have been really lacking if I would subtract your presence out of my experience.
+And that friendship was developing.
+We hadn’t known each other for a really long time but we were very fortunate.
 And one of the things I talk about with my clients prenatally is whether they have close friends who are at home with small children and whether they have a network with that and also because many of them don’t.
-They may be the first mother in their circle then how they might access getting to know other new moms. and how might they in your community?
+They may be the first mother in their circle then how they might access getting to know other new moms. and how might they be in your community?

 Timmi Pereira: [00:06:56] I live in Santa Cruz.
 Both of our hospitals have postpartum wellness groups, support groups and lactation support, individual appointments and groups.
 So in one sense we could say that it’s a pretty well resourced small community.
 Also I really encourage people to either get to know people in their prenatal preparation classes or by just being a little bit creative and reaching out amongst their peers and getting to know people like they will encounter other pregnant women, so how can they develop or cultivate that.

 Esther Gallagher: [00:07:37] Yeah.
 I mean you know the nice thing about pregnancy is it shows.
 So if you aren’t extremely shy you might be able to make some friends at the cafe.
 Right.
 And especially like if that’s your Neighborhood cafe.
 That means these are going to be the people who live near you perhaps and that will make for a nice connection.
 You don’t have to trundle off to a meeting across town to find friends again.
 We were fortunate we lived on the same street, right.
 Yeah.
 Yeah.
 So yeah.
 Try to find it where you can.